 Perhaps you can relate to the little hypoglycemic blue guy below:

-We will now proceed to explore the relation between alcohol and hypoglycemia.
+We will now proceed to explore the relationship between alcohol and hypoglycemia.

 How Does Alcoholism Cause Hypoglycemia?